Jonstance/zeeswap/README.md

 **Please open all pull requests against the `master` branch.**
 CI checks will run against all PRs.

-## Accessing ZEEswap V1
+## Accessing Rexswap V1

-The ZEEswap supports swapping against, and migrating or removing liquidity from ZEEswap V1.
-However, if you would like to use ZEEswap V1, the ZEEswap V1 interface for mainnet and testnets is accessible via IPFS gateways linked from the [v1.0.0 release]
+The Rexswap supports swapping against, and migrating or removing liquidity from Rexswap V1.
+However, if you would like to use Rexswap V1, the Rexswap V1 interface for mainnet and testnets is accessible via IPFS gateways linked from the [v1.0.0 release]